node-class-may-2023/ComIT_Node/nodejs.md

 }
 ```

-* Runnig NPM install creates a **node_modules** folder
+* Running NPM install creates a **node_modules** folder
 * Inside **node_modules** we find all the installed modules for a given project
 * This folder can grow in size as we can have many installed modules or dependencies
 * To avoid having issues we can [.gitignore](https://git-scm.com/docs/gitignore) this folder
 * So if we're not sharing the node_modules folder with other team members... do we need to remember the list of installed modules?
-* By default now NPM installs the modules and add them to our package.json dependecies
+* By default now NPM installs the modules and add them to our package.json dependencies
 * Delete the node_modules folder
-* Run the npm install command but whitout the module name
+* Run the npm install command but without the module name

 ```bash
 npm install